Gunman Who Shot NYPD Lieutenant Inside Bronx Precinct May Be The Shooter In Earlier Police Attack

 — Robert Charlson (@CRCommissioner) February 9, 2020

 On Saturday night, two NYPD officers were faced with extreme and unexpected violence as a shooter unexpectedly began targeting them while they were seated in a patrol van.
 As ABC details, the gunman opened fire at about 8:30 p.m.
 Saturday evening, with the driver taking the brunt of the assault.
+Following the attack, the driver’s partner proceeded to take the wounded officer to Lincoln Hospital for medical treatment.

-Despite having received minor wounds to the chin and neck, the driver is expected to be discharged from hospital sometime on Sunday.
+Despite having received minor wounds to the chin and neck, the driver is expected to be discharged from the hospital sometime on Sunday.
+This ambush took place on Simpson Street, east of Fox Street, per The New York Post, with the outlet also providing video footage of the encounter.
+In the brief surveillance video, the suspect can be seen making erratic moves after discharging his weapon on the parked patrol van, seemingly indecisive after having pulled the trigger.
+This unprovoked attack against two members of law enforcement was described as an “assassination attempt” by officials, according to ABC.

 Police Commissioner Dermot Shea spoke out on the incident, pointing out that good fortune had spared the life of the officer in question.